DEER: Disentangled Mixture of Experts with Instance-Adaptive Routing for Generalizable Machine-Generated Text Detection: Methodology

+Motivated by the observation in \secref{sec:pilot_dmoe} that unified training inherently dilutes domain-specific cues, we propose the \textbf{D}isentangled \textbf{M}ixture-\textbf{o}f-\textbf{E}xperts (DMoE) framework.
+To prevent the loss of fine-grained discriminative signals under joint optimization, DMoE structurally decouples domain-specific and domain-shared knowledge into isolated learning pathways.
+The architecture primarily comprises \textit{expert modules} for specialized representation learning and a \textit{domain-aware gating function} for adaptive knowledge aggregation.

+\fakeparagraph{Expert Modules} Unlike conventional Multi-gate Mixture-of-Experts (MMoE) frameworks~\cite{ma2018modeling} that process training data uniformly, DMoE explicitly partitions data flow by domain to isolate and preserve both domain-specific and domain-invariant knowledge.
+Formally, given $n$ source domains $\mathcal{D}_{\text{train}} = \{ \mathcal{D}^k \}_{k=1}^n$, we instantiate a dedicated set of \textit{domain-specific experts} $\{ \mathcal{E}_{\text{ds}}^k \}_{k=1}^n$.
+Each $\mathcal{E}_{\text{ds}}^k$ comprises $m_1$ independently parameterized MLPs $\{ e_{\text{ds}}^{k,i} \}_{i=1}^{m_1}$ tasked with capturing fine-grained, domain-local discriminative cues.
+Crucially, $\mathcal{E}_{\text{ds}}^k$ is updated exclusively on samples from $\mathcal{D}^k$, preventing cross-domain gradient interference and directly mitigating the knowledge dilution identified in \secref{sec:pilot_dmoe}.

+Complementing these, we introduce a \textit{domain-shared expert} $\mathcal{E}_{\text{dc}} = \{ e_{\text{dc}}^j \}_{j=1}^{m_2}$ to extract transferable, domain-invariant machinization signatures.
+Structurally analogous to the domain-specific modules, $\mathcal{E}_{\text{dc}}$ is trained on the union of all source domains.
+This design explicitly preserves the unified modeling principle of DIG while avoiding the systematic suppression of local decision boundaries.

-\fakeparagraph{Domain-Aware Gating Function} To aggregate the appropriate domain-specific expert and domain-crossed expert knowledge for samples from source domains, we introduce a domain-aware gating function.
-Given a training sample $(x_k, y_k, d_k) \in \mathcal{D}_{\text{train}}^k$ from the $k$-th source domain, the input text $x_k$ is first encoded into a contextual feature embedding $h_k$ using a pre-trained text encoder $\text{Encoder}(\cdot)$, such as BERT~\cite{devlin2019bert} or RoBERTa~\cite{liu2019roberta}:
+\fakeparagraph{Domain-Aware Gating Function} To address the knowledge dilution identified, DMoE employs a domain-aware gating mechanism that dynamically balances domain-local and domain-invariant cues.
+Given a training sample $(x_k, y_k, d_k) \in \mathcal{D}_{\text{train}}^k$ from the $k$-th source domain, the input text $x_k$ is first encoded into a contextual embedding $\mathbf{h}_k$ via a pre-trained encoder (\eg RoBERTa~\cite{liu2019roberta}):

-The embedding $h_k$ is then passed through a \textit{domain-specific gate function} $G_k(\cdot)$, which computes a weight vector $W_k$ that determines the contribution of each expert network both in the domain-specific expert $\mathcal{E}_{\text{ds}}^k$(the first $m_1$ weights) and the domain-shared expert $\mathcal{E}_{\text{dc}}$(the remaining $m_2$ weights):
+Unlike conventional MoE routers that rely on input similarity, our gating network $G_k(\cdot)$ is explicitly conditioned on the source domain.
+It projects $\mathbf{h}_k$ into a logit space via a learnable matrix $\mathbf{U}_k$, followed by Softmax normalization to yield a routing distribution $\mathbf{w}_k$ over the $m_1$ domain-specific and $m_2$ shared experts:

-The final enhanced representation $H_k$ is computed as a weighted combination of all expert outputs:
+The final representation $\mathbf{H}_k$ is then computed as the weighted aggregation of expert outputs: \begingroup